 When using formulas with cell references, the results change each time the numbers are edited.

-Remember: In Excel, never do math "in your head" and type the answer in a cell where you would expect to have a formula calculate the answer.
+In Excel, never do math in your head and type the answer in a cell where you would expect to have a formula calculate the answer.

-Before moving on, let's explore some more formulas to make sure you understand the order of operations by which Excel calculates the answer.
+Before moving on, let's explore some more formulas to make sure you understand the order of operations by which Excel calculates an answer.